 Natural remedies for incontinence

-While there are causes of incontinence that we cannot control, like our genes or previous injuries and surgeries, there are a range of factors we can.
+While there are causes of incontinence that we cannot control, like our genes or previous injuries and surgeries, there is a range of factors we can.
 Lifestyle decisions and general good health play a huge role in managing incontinence.

-Here are some natural remedies, mindsets and lifestyle recommendations that may help you manage your incontinence:
+Here are some natural remedies, mindsets, and lifestyle recommendations that may help you manage your incontinence:

 - Kegel Exercises - These maneuvers, named after Arnold Henry Kegel (the gynecologist who invented them), help to strengthen the muscles in your bladder that hold the urine back.
 Aside from specific exercises you can do in the gym, simply "bearing down" and squeezing your pelvic muscles for 4-10 seconds at a time for just 5 minutes a day can begin to have an impact.
 Improving the strength of your urinary muscles helps you to have more control over the flow of urine.